jplhomer/superflare/packages/superflare/docs/broadcasting.md

 ## Broadcast Settings

-To configure broadcasting, add a `broadcast` key to your `superflare.config.ts` file.
+To configure broadcasting, add a `channels` key to your `superflare.config.ts` file.

 The only required setting is to define a default Durable Object binding for your channels: